 Inspired by CRUX, Judd Vinet a Canadian programmer started the Arch Linux project in 2001 and launched the first 0.01 version in march 2002.
 The name was chosen because Vinet liked the word’s meaning of“the principal,” as in “arch-enemy”.

-Initially made for only X86- 32 bit CPU but later in 2007 Arch beginning to support the X86- 64-bit architecture.
+Initially made for only X86- 32 bit CPU but later in 2007 Arch began to support the X86- 64-bit architecture.
 Vinet also wrote a package management program called pacman, to automatically handle package installation, removal, and upgrades.

 From 2005 to 2008 the community created a well-structured doc page called the ArchWiki and it was first set up on the MediaWiki engine.